Pressure mounts on SBA to forgive loans, prevent fraud

 The agency has still not put in the proper controls to identify and respond to possible fraud in PPP and EIDL, testified William Shear, GAO director of financial markets and community investment, who said the delays mean that “it will be a long time until we know how much fraud has been in the program.”

-“There was a push to get loans out, but with the passage of time it becomes much more troubling that the fraud framework is not in place,” Shear told the House Small Business Subcommittee on Investigations, Oversight and Regulations.
+“There was a push to get loans out, but with the passage of time it becomes much more troubling that the fraud framework is not in place,” Shear told the House Small Business subcommittee on investigations, oversight and regulations.

-Treasury and SBA officials have said they will audit PPP loans of more than $2 million and consider reviewing other loans as well.
+Treasury and SBA officials have said they will audit PPP loans of more than $2 million and consider reviewing other loans, as well.
 Hannibal “Mike” Ware, the SBA inspector general, testified that investigators had identified borrowers who had created accounts established with stolen identities.
 In other cases, borrowers had received deposits into personal bank accounts with no evidence of business activity.

-He said SBA needed to be in regulator contact with investigators as new schemes are uncovered to prevent additional funds from being stolen.
+He said that to prevent additional funds from being stolen, SBA needed to be in regulator contact with investigators as new schemes are uncovered.

 “I think that they have been pretty responsive to that,” Ware said.